LOADING ...

 of English, officers.

-resistance by the Turks. caution and timorous
+resistance by the Turks.
+Excessive and timorous

 leadership by the commander, Sir Ian Hamilton,

-resulted in lost initiatives.
-Little headway
+resulted in several lost initiatives.
+Little

 of the British command offset the effect of